Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- S/He talks about how citizens can’t become cybervators because they dont a tail which means they can synergise.
 With the device he made anyone will be able to use a cyberbeast in cyberspace even though they still won’t be able to become cybervators since they still won’t be able to go into burtdrive

 	- Makkusu tends to the injured Airiona fixing her CSD which allows her to heal. she encourages him to try again and that she will give word to her superiours to give him a chance and that they will send him a Cyber.Beast so that he can test his device.

-	- Makkusu customized his CSD to have a talking Ai which he calls torrey

 	- She tells him maybe with your cyber.beast controler I'll be able to see you in cyberspace one day

-		Airiona: See ya/good luck maybe next time we meet it'll be in cyberspace

 	- Makkusu is given a cyberbeast and invited to be a cybervator
 		- Makkusu takes the cyber.beast given to him by Xenos/Airiona inviting him to join the Cyvolters which he in excitement misread as cybervators
 		- Airiona sends the invite to which Xenos scolds her because he wanted to trick him into joining.
 As he know he would never join knowing that it is the Cyvolters.